jeanc18rlos/dental-vip-cms/src/pages/en/specialties/oral-surgery.md

         If this bleeding is more intense <em>(hemorrhage)</em>, then one or more gauze should be folded, placed on the wound and compressed by biting gently with the opposing teeth until the blood stops.
-If it is necessary to place more gauzes, never remove the first ones, apply new ones on these.
+If it is necessary to place more gauzes, never remove the first ones; apply new ones on these.
 Place ice and avoid to lying down.
 If the problem persists, contact your Specialist immediately.</p>\n"
     - question: How long should the sutures remain in the mouth?
       answer: "<p>It all depends on the case and extent of the procedure.
 As a general